Q&A with Melissa Chawla, Senior Manager of Performance Engineering at Shutterfly

 Answer: We typically target the web services that are most critical to the business (aka happy path or money path), those that have undergone significant and/or risky changes since the last big peak period, and also those that have, in the past, caused performance problems in production.

 Question: “I’ve read about it and some people recommend to delete some type of requests such as fonts, images, etc.”

 Answer: I’m not sure the intent of this comment/question, but I will agree that we don’t have the time or the resources to cover every case with our load tests.
 We make tough calls every day about what coverage to include and not include.
 The key here, I think, is to be aware of what isn’t being covered and not to create a false sense of protection that can lead to disappointment later.

 Question: “How are you doing the ‘Continuous’ part in this model?”

 Answer: You are correct to point out that our testing does not conform to the “continuous” expectations of “continuous integration”.
-We don’t have enough load testing environments to support running a separate test for every code checkin.
-Note that load tests are generally more effective when run for longer durations so they can detect slow degradation/leaks.
+We don’t have enough load testing environments to support running a separate test for every code check-in.
+Note that load tests are generally more effective when ran for longer durations so they can detect slow degradation/leaks.
 At Shutterfly, we have some code modules that build after every check-in and others that batch and build every 30 minutes or more in some cases.
 Because our test environment consists of various interdependent server pools, with different code builds/versions, we chose to allow software updates to our test environment on a daily basis to limit the time spent restarting server pools.
 Because of all of the interdependencies, we find test results can be skewed if any resource is updated/restarted while the test is underway.
 We deploy the latest builds to all of the server pools in the environment every morning, and then we run through as many tests as we can before the next day’s code deploy starts.
 What is continuous here is the following: